 Volkswagen ordered to pay $196.5M in emissions scandal

-By Nicole Thomspon, The Canadian Press
+January 22, 2020 by Nicole Thomspon, The Canadian Press

 German automotive giant Volkswagen was ordered Wednesday to pay a $196.5-million fine to the Canadian government after pleading guilty in an emissions-cheating scandal.

 Judge Enzo Rondinelli handed down the record-setting fine hours after the automaker formally pleaded guilty to all 60 charges it was facing.

 The Crown and Volkswagen jointly suggested the penalty, which falls short of the maximum $265 million the company could have been forced to pay.